-Explore the best trails near Chula Vista with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best trails near Chula Vista with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 With the recent rains the trail was really muddy and swampy in some areas.
 A bridge that crosses over a stream was partially under water.
 Overall the hike was fun with varied terrain: flat, rocky, dry, lush, etc. Just prepare to get your shoes wet and muddy!

 Fantastic hike with a fantastic price tag.
 Trespassing = $289 fine.
 Golfers at the course called Fish & Game and an officer was waiting for us.
 He watched us through a spotting scope.
 He was the nicest officer but the fine wasn't worth the hike.